sahlone/MemoryMappedQueue/README.md

 The above command will create executable jar file in builds folder that can be used to run the application Remember to have environment variables if you need to change the application properties
 ### Work in progress
-1. Implement Compare and Swap on head and tail for better concurrecy control
+1. Implement Compare and Swap on head and tail for better concurrency control
 2. Implement a Application server for multiple client connections